daily-co/raw-tracks-tools/README.md

 A suite of CLI scripts for processing video/audio recordings made in "raw-tracks" mode on [Daily](https://daily.co).

+Includes tools for:

+- Analyzing and converting individual participant tracks;
+- Aligning audio and video tracks so they are in sync;
-Includes tools for analyzing and converting individual participant tracks, as well as compositing all the participant tracks from a recording into a single MP4 file.
+- Compositing all the participant tracks from a recording into a single MP4 file.

-Compositing uses Daily's open source [VCS](https://github.com/daily-co/daily-vcs) engine.
+Compositing is done with Daily's open source [VCS](https://github.com/daily-co/daily-vcs) engine.
-To control the video layout and overlay graphics, you can pass in composition params that work the same way as with Daily's realtime cloud recording and streaming.
+To control the output video's layout and overlay graphics, you can pass in composition params that work the same way as with Daily's realtime cloud recording and streaming.
 See below for more details.

 ## Installation